Base

 to_map : T<K, V> ~ ToMap -> Map<K, V> to_map(a)

-must contain tuples of type (K, V)
+If a is a list or set, a must contain tuples of type (K, V) for some

-, each representing a key-value pair.
+K and V, each representing a key-value pair.
 The return value will be

-of type Map<K, V>
+of type Map<K, V>.

 key, the last element's value will overwrite the others.

-is a set, and there are multiple elements in a
+If a is a set, and there are multiple elements in a with the same key,

 the value that takes precedence is undefined, as sets are unordered.